 Beginners sometimes simplify traveling to running with the ball without dribbling it.
 While that certainly is a form of traveling, it’s just one of many.

 Meanwhile, the NBA definition in Section 13 of the league’s rulebook takes a simple concept and makes it difficult to understand.
-Eight different points, including a few sub-points, are made to explain a rule that is simply this:
+Eight different points, including a few sub-points, are made to explain a rule that can be greatly simplified.
+Here is a simple definition of traveling:

 Traveling in basketball occurs when a player in control of the basketball makes an illegal move with their feet.